guard/guard/README.md

 **Please don't ask question in the issue tracker**, instead ask them in our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

-Try to figure out where the issue belongs to: Is it an issue with Guard itself or with a Guard implementation you're using?
+Try to figure out where the issue belongs to: Is it an issue with Guard itself or with a Guard plugin you're using?

 When you file a bug, please try to follow these simple rules if applicable: